Frequently Asked Questions

 Our unit has a logo, may I continue using it?

 In order to present a unified, consistent face to the world, all U of G sub-brands (any brand associated with or operating under the University of Guelph parent-brand) should use a sub-brand Lock-up instead of an individual logo.
 This includes colleges, departments and schools, institutes and centres, campuses, initiatives and networks, and internal and external services.
 More details on sub-brand lock-ups are below.
-If you have questions, contact the assistant vice-president, communications and public affairs, by emailing email@example.com.
+If you have questions, contact the Director, Marketing & Digital Engagement, communications & public affairs, by emailing email@example.com.

 How do I create a sub-brand Lock-up for my unit?

 A U of G graphic designer will develop a customized Lock-up for your unit.
 Contact firstname.lastname@example.org to get started.

 We have been working hard to brand our unit.
 What is wrong with having multiple strong brands within the University community?

 The University of Guelph is one institution, with one common goal: to Improve Life.
 Although there are various sub-brands within the University, U of G is the most recognizable brand overall.
 Building a strong and well-known brand takes time and extensive resources.
 By combining efforts, we will enhance the U of G brand collectively, and, in turn, enhance the reputation of all of the University’s units.